lehins/tutorials/git/Gitlab.md

 ### Branches

 A branch is just a way to keep track of an alternate history, it is simply a way to point to a particular commit in that graph of commits.
-In reality, a branch is nothing less than just a file that has a `sha` of a commit in it.
+In reality, a branch is nothing more than just a file that has a `sha` of a commit in it.
 Nevertheless, branches are crucial in deveopment.

 In each repository there is always a main branch, usually named `master`.
 Most of the time commits